dmbarbour/wikilon/docs/AboutAO.md

 Anonymous patch files will use `secureHash.ao`, but may be held in a separate directory or archive files to control clutter.
 The exact filesystem structure will depend on the tooling.
 Internally, patches themselves are independent of the filesystem layer.

-*Aside:* In addition to **.ao** files, a runtime might treat a subset of the filesystem itself as a named dictionary.
-For example, `{%foo@fs/bar}` might refer the file `foo` in directory `bar`.
-This is potentially convenient for processing large binary and text data.
+*Aside:* In addition to **.ao** files, a runtime could be configured for limited access to external resources.
+File `./foo/bar.txt` might be accessible via `{%bar.txt@/foo}`.
+If supported, the focus should be binary data, covering for a weakness of ABC.

 ### Forking and Merging